 The cost is $5 to replace a lost or stolen permit.
-You must report your permit as lost or stolen and obtain a new one from the Department of Public Safety.
+You must report your permit as lost or stolen and obtain a new one from the Office of Student Accounts.

 All fees, new or otherwise, must be paid at the beginning of the academic year.

 Letters on parking permit denote the following: